Electromagnetic Pollution refers to the harmful effects observed in humans and animals when they’re constantly exposed to electromagnetic waves.

-Are there any indirect effects?
+Are there any indirect effects electromagnetic pollution?

 Unfortunately, yes, there are some indirect ways in which electromagnetic waves contribute to a reduced quality of life.
 For instance, ever since this technology emerged, people have been drawn to it like moths to a flame.
 Nowadays, people prefer to video chat instead of visiting people in person, and with the massive number of applications on our smartphones, it seems like they’re constantly in our hands.